Two-stage Least Squares with Clustered Data under the Local Average Treatment Effect Framework: Application

 We now illustrate our methods using data from a randomized evaluation of a microcredit program introduced in rural Morocco in 2006 \citep{crepon2015estimating}.
 The sample includes 5,898 households (units) nested within 162 villages.
 Villages were matched into 81 pairs based on observable characteristics, and within each pair, one village was randomly assigned to treatment, and the other to control.
 After randomization, credit agents from the partner microfinance institution started to promote microcredit in treatment villages.

-Following \citet[Section~III.C]{crepon2015estimating}, we focus on estimating the impact of microcredit take-up on outcomes using the subset of households in the whole sample with high probability to borrow, as predicted by \cite{crepon2015estimating}'s propensity score model.
-The outcome of interest, $Y_i$, is total household production from agriculture, livestock, and non-agricultural business; see ``Sales and home consumption'' in \citet[Table 3]{crepon2015estimating}.
+Following \citet[Section~III.C]{crepon2015estimating}, we estimate the impact of microcredit take-up on outcomes using the subsample of 4,934 households with a high predicted probability of borrowing, as determined by the propensity score model in \cite{crepon2015estimating}.
+The outcome of interest, $Y_i$, is total household production from agriculture, livestock, and non-agricultural business; see \citet[Table 3]{crepon2015estimating}.
 The treatment $D_i$ is an indicator of microcredit take-up at endline.
-The IV $Z_i$ is an indicator of residence in a treatment village.
+The IV $Z_i$ is an indicator of residence in a treated village.
 Covariates $\xxi$ include household size, number of adults, age of the household head, baseline borrowing, and other household characteristics.
 In total, 2,448 households (49.6\%) in the sample reside in treated villages ($\zi = 1$), and 410 households (8.3\%) took up microcredit ($\di = 1$).
-Following \cite{crepon2015estimating}, we define each {\it village pair} as a stratum (cluster) when constructing the cluster indicators $\cci$.
-The $t$-statistic from the \ch\ test is 0.183, so that we can not reject \assmim.
+Following \cite{crepon2015estimating}, we define each village pair as a stratum (cluster) when constructing the cluster indicators $\cci$.
+This choice is natural because the matched pair is the randomization block that absorbs the baseline differences used in matching, and aligns with the cluster sampling assumption, which requires IV assignment to be independent across clusters.
+The $t$-statistic from the \ch\ test is 0.183, so we cannot reject \assmim.